The Ministry of Culture is responsible for the integration policy in Latvia.

 The society integration policy is one of the most important components of state’s inner policy.
 The Latvian society is multiethnic – there are more than 150 different nationalities.
 Latvia has joined all the main international human rights instruments, including the Saeima ratified the Council of Europe’s Framework Convention for the Protection of National Minorities in May 2005.
 The Constitution of Latvia also guarantees the rights of minorities to preserve and develop their language, ethnic and cultural identity.

 The most important policy planning document in the field of integration is National Identity, Civil Society and Integration Policy Implementation Plan 2019-2020, which was approved in 2018.
+Presently the Ministry of Culture assesses the National Identity, Civil Society and Integration Policy Guidelines for 2012-2018, and develops Social Integration Policy Guidelines for 2021-2027.

 The supreme goal of the integration policy is strong, coherent Latvian nation, ensuring its unifying basis – preservation and enrichment of the Latvian language, culture and national identity, European democratic values, unique cultural space – for balanced development of the Latvian national democratic state.
 In the guidelines, social integration is explained as the inclusion of all the people living in Latvia into the society regardless of their ethnicity and self-identification.